Boolean-like algebras of finite dimension: Preliminaries

 \begin{example} (\emph{Lambda Calculus}) We refer to Barendregt's book \cite{Bare} for basic definitions on lambda calculus.
 Let $\mathrm{Var}=\{a,b,c,a_1,\dots\}$ be the set of variables of the lambda calculus ($\lambda $-variables, for short), and let $x,y,x_{1},y_{1},\dots$ be the algebraic variables (``holes'' in the terminology of Barendregt's book).
 Once a finite set $I=\{a_{1},\dots ,a_{n}\}$ of $\lambda $-variables has been fixed, we define $n$ constants $\e_i$ and an operator $q_{I}$ as follows:

-The term algebra of a $\lambda$-theory is an $n\mathrm{DA}$ with respect to the term operation $q_{I}$ and the constants $\e_{1},\dots ,\e_{n}$.
+The term algebra of a $\lambda$-theory is an $n\mathrm{CH}$ with respect to the term operation $q_{I}$ and the constants $\e_{1},\dots ,\e_{n}$.
 Let $\Lambda_\beta$ be the term algebra of the minimal $\lambda$-theory $\lambda\beta$, whose lattice of congruences is isomorphic to the lattice of $\lambda$-theories.
 Let $\Omega = (\lambda a.aa)(\lambda a.aa)$ be the canonical looping $\lambda$-term.
 It turns out that $\Omega$ can be consistently equated to any other closed $\lambda$-term (see \cite[Proposition 15.3.9]{Bare}).
 Consider the $\lambda$-theory $T_i = \theta(\Omega, \e_i)$ generated by equating $\Omega$ to the constant $\e_i$ above defined.
 By Theorem \ref{thm:centrale} $\Omega$ is a nontrivial central element in the term algebra of the $\lambda$-theory $T=\bigcap_{i\leq n}\theta (\Omega, \e_i)$, i.e., the quotient $\Lambda_\beta/ T$.
 It is possible to prove that any model of $T$, not just its term model, is decomposable.
 On the other hand, the set-theoretical models of $\lambda$-calculus defined after Scott's seminal work \cite{Scott} are indecomposable algebras.
 Hence, none of these set-theoretical models has $T$ as equational theory.
 This general incompleteness result has been proved in \cite{MS06} for the case $n=2$ (see also \cite{MS10}). \end{example}

-\section{Boolean-like algebras of finite dimension}
+\subsection{Boolean-like algebras of finite dimension}

-Boolean algebras are algebras of dimension $2$ all of whose elements are $2$-central.
-It turns out that, among the $n$-dimensional algebras, those algebras all of whose elements are $n$-central inherit many of the remarkable properties that distinguish Boolean algebras.
-We now zoom in on such algebras, which will take centre stage in this section.
+Boolean algebras are a prototypical example of Church algebras of finite dimension, namely of dimension $2$, in which all elements are $2$-central.
+It turns out that, among the $n$-dimensional Church algebras, those algebras all of whose elements are $n$-central inherit many of the remarkable properties that distinguish Boolean algebras.

-\begin{definition} An $n\mathrm{DA}$ $\mathbf{A}$ is called a \emph{Boolean-like algebra of dimension $n$} ($n\mathrm{BA}$, for short) if every element of $A$ is $n$-central. \end{definition}
+\begin{definition} An $n\mathrm{CH}$ $\mathbf{A}$ is called a \emph{Boolean-like algebra of dimension $n$} ($n\mathrm{BA}$, for short) if every element of $A$ is $n$-central. \end{definition}